learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a bug that had broken the credit card module.
 - Fixed a bug where students that had yet to fill out a profile would cause the phase zero management page to break.
 If such students are in the phase zero lottery, they are now reported on the management page.
 - Fixed a bug that reported an error when a class's duration was some whole number of hours.
+- Fixed the alignment of the headers in the scheduling app when rooms have really long names.
+- Fixed the wrong class length scheduling check.
+- Fixed the "lottery preferences" count on the student big board (was previously including enrollments).
+- Fixed the completion certificate to now include the program email and name.